Last Updated on May 8, 2023 by Tim Wells

-- LG: Makes OLED panels for Hisense TV’s.
-Hisense makes their own LCD panels.
+- LG: Makes OLED panels for Hisense TVs.
+Hisense makes its own LCD panels.

 Other TV’s Made by Hisense

-In 2015, the company acquired Sharp and one of their Mexican TV production lines.
-Later, in 2017, they bought a 95% stake in Toshiba Visual Solutions Corporation, the brand that manufactures Toshiba.
+In 2015, the company acquired Sharp and one of its Mexican TV production lines.
+Later, in 2017, they bought a 95% stake in Toshiba Visual Solutions Corporation, which manufactures Toshiba.

 Sharp TVs (2015-2019)

 Sharp TVs are a mid-tier brand that often has features only found in some of the higher-end television sets.
-In 2015, Hisense purchased Sharp America and got the exclusive right to make TV’s under the Sharp brand.
-Hisense later sold the rights back to Sharp Japan in 2019.
+In 2015, Hisense purchased Sharp America and got the exclusive right to make TVs under the Sharp brand, and Hisense later sold the rights back to Sharp Japan in 2019.

 Some of the features that make these TVs popular include:

-- Smart functionalities: Sharp was an early adopter in the world of Smart TV’s.
+- Smart functionalities: Sharp was an early adopter of Smart TVs.

 Sharp TVs did come with a few limitations, however.
-These included distorted colors under dark lighting, and lower overall picture quality in darker rooms.
-Pictures were brighter on high-definition screens with well-lit/lighter scenes, but darker images made the difference in brightness much more noticeable.
+These included distorted colors under dark lighting and lower overall picture quality in darker rooms.
+Pictures were brighter on high-definition screens with well-lit/lighter scenes, and darker images made the difference in brightness much more noticeable.

 Toshiba North America (2017-)

-Towards the end of Hisense’s agreement with Sharp, they purchased Toshiba Visual Solutions and gained the rights to make Toshiba TV’s in North America.
+Towards the end of Hisense’s agreement with Sharp, they purchased Toshiba Visual Solutions.
+They gained the right to make Toshiba TVs in North America.

-Like Sharp, Toshiba televisions come with great features at a reasonable price-point, making them a great option for many homes.
+Like Sharp, Toshiba televisions come with great features at a reasonable price point, making them an excellent option for many homes.
 Thanks to their Hisense LCD panels, Toshiba TVs deliver crisp, natural, and detailed pictures, even during sports broadcasts or action movies.

-As one of the top-five television manufacturers in the world, Hisense manufactures many of their own components.
+As one of the top-five television manufacturers in the world, Hisense manufactures many of its own components.
 This includes the LCD panels found on many of their televisions.
-Hisense also manufactures TV’s for Toshiba sold in North America.
+Hisense also manufactures TVs for Toshiba sold in North America.

-For more details on Hisense’s Android TV lineup, head over to this article.
+Head to this article for more details on Hisense’s Android TV lineup.
 There I explain the differences between all of their current models and explain which is the right Hisense TV for you.